 The teaching is sequenced to ensure that there is a constant cycle of reinforcement to improve long term memory.
 Key concepts such as bonding, atomic structure and calculations are delivered early in the course as a bridge to KS4 learning.
 Organic Chemistry is introduced later on in the course to ensure that students are secure in their knowledge of covalent bonding.
-The learning is underpinned by core practicals (PAGs).
-Throughout the course students learn about key chemists behind the chemical reactions used in industry and they evaluate the impact on economy, safety and the environment.
-Students prepare aspirin in the lab, cells from a combination of metals and their solutions, find the % of iron in iron tablets, % of copper in brass and investigate rates of reaction using a wide range of laboratory techniques.
+The learning is underpinned by core practicals (CPs).